rorykoehein/FluxRecorder/README.md

 3. Make sure the starting point for both recording and replay is an 'empty' state
 3. When using React Router, use it the flux way (with actions and a RouterStore): https://github.com/rackt/react-router/blob/master/docs/guides/flux.md#accessing-route-and-params-from-action-creators

-### npm
+## npm
+This is a proof of concept.
 Will release a future version if there is enough interest.
+Contributions and feedback very welcome in GitHub issues.